SiddheshNan/Acer-A515-51G-Hackintosh/README.md

 - **Audio** : The Sound Card is `Realtek ALC255`, which is drived by `AppleALC` on `layout-id 3`.

 - **CPU** : The CPU model is `i5-8250U` and XCPM power management is natively supported.
- - - XCPM and HWP are recommended to work together to reach better power management, using Pikar-Alpha's [ssdtPRGen](https://github.com/Piker-Alpha/ssdtPRGen.sh). & also by injecting `plugin-type=1` using SSDT, and most importantly `CPUFriend.kext`.
+ - - XCPM and HWP are recommended to work together to reach better power management, by injecting `plugin-type=1` with `SSDT-XCPM`, and using `CPUFriend.kext`.

 - **Graphics** : The iGPU is `Intel UHD Graphics 620`, and its enabled using `Ig-Platform-id=0x191E0000`.
 - - The discrete dGPU is `NVIDIA GeForce MX150`, and it is disabled becuase macOS doesn't support optimus technology.
 Plus battery life is much improved.
 - - The color branding or corrupted color depth is fixed with Intel Skylake spoof and EDID fix.
 - - Native brightness hotkey support; using DSDT.aml patched from RehabMan's [[Guide] Patching DSDT/SSDT for LAPTOP backlight control](https://www.tonymacx86.com/threads/guide-patching-dsdt-ssdt-for-laptop-backlight-control.152659/).

 - **Battery** : Battery Management using `SMCBatteryManager.kext`.